bdelacretaz/sling-nosql-frontend/README.md

 # sling-nosql-frontend

-Supporting code for my Snowcamp 2016 talk, http://sched.co/5nB9
+Supporting code for my Snowcamp 2016 talk, http://sched.co/5nB9 - slides at http://www.slideshare.net/bdelacretaz/restful-osgi-middleware-for-nosql-databases-with-docker

 This is a demo using Apache Sling as a front-end for NoSQL databases running in Docker, with dynamic DB discovery.